 The marijuana laws in this region can be tricky.
-In this blog, Misha Lopez tells you what you need to know about possessing marijuana in D.C., Maryland, and Virginia.
+In this blog, we share what you need to know about possessing marijuana in D.C., Maryland, and Virginia.

 Drug laws change all the time – sometimes new drugs are outlawed; other times, existing drug penalties are revised or eliminated.
 In the past few years, Colorado, along with Oregon and Washington, has led the charge to legalize recreational marijuana use.
 Virginia, on the other hand, has not followed the trend of decriminalization.
 As a result, it is important to know what the penalties are if you are traveling between these various areas and how the laws interact.

 Maryland’s Marijuana Laws